AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Methodology

 \subsection{CNN Baseline}

-A ResNet-50 model pre-trained on the ImageNet dataset is used to create the CNN baseline.
-All backbone layers were initialised with ImageNet weights; following previous work on using CNN for classification tasks, early layers were frozen, while only the final residual block group and a newly initialised classification head were fine-tuned~\citep{he2015deepresiduallearningimage}.
+ResNet-50 and ConvNeXt-Tiny models, pre-trained on the ImageNet dataset, are used to create the CNN baseline.
+All backbone layers were initialised with ImageNet weights.
+Following standard transfer learning practice, the backbone was largely frozen, with fine-tuning restricted to the final high-level feature stage and a newly initialised classification head~\citep{he2015deepresiduallearningimage}.

-To identify an effective configuration, a small grid of nine experiments was conducted, varying batch size (16, 32, 64) and learning rate ($1\times10^{-4}$, $2\times10^{-4}$, $5\times10^{-4}$).
-Each configuration was trained under three regimes: (a) using the full training set containing both lab and field images, (b) using only lab images, and (c) using only field images.
+To identify an effective configuration, a small grid of nine experiments was conducted (see \Cref{appendix:cnn_info} for sweep details and results).
 This design provides a consistent set of CNN baselines for assessing in-domain performance as well as robustness under both moderate and extreme forms of distributional shift.
 Of the 9 experiments, the experiment with the lowest validation loss was selected for analysis.
+The CNNs were trained under three regimes: (a) using the full training set containing both lab and field images, (b) using only lab images, and (c) using only field images.